- Who are the Cubs?

 - Do I need any prior experience?

-- No. About half of the Cubs 2011 championship playing roster had never played the game before.
+- No. Each year about half of the Cubs playing roster have never played the game before.
 The coaches start from the very beginner’s level and will teach you the skills needed to play the game.

 - How do I register to play?